 They are constructed with a linen-like fiber, backed with felt.
-There are 3 layers in total, and they mount to your curtain rail with 8 pre installed 1.6” grommets.
+There are 3 layers in total, and they mount to your curtain rod with 8 pre installed 1.6” grommets.
 In addition to their excellent sound reduction properties, they also offer complete blackout in the room when closed.
 They are machine washable, and are actually hand made.
 The middle layer provides the soundproofing, and is actually removable for occasions in which you don’t want to deaden sound.

 What Are Soundproof Curtains?

 To begin this section, we will start by defining the word soundproof.
 It is quite a substantial claim for a manufacturer to declare their curtain soundproof.
 To be truly soundproof, a curtain must reject 100% of all sound trying to pass through it, no matter how loud, no matter the frequency.

 In the majority of cases, manufacturers advertising their curtains as sound proof or noise cancelling really mean sound reducing, or sound dampening.

 Curtains that reduce or dampen noise absorb the sound waves that try to pass through, rather than amplifying or reflecting them as happens on hard, smooth surfaces.
 This results in a drop in decibels from one side to the other, or in simple terms a reduction in heard volume.